 Your credit report includes a variety of information about your credit card accounts, including the status of each account.
-On closed accounts, your credit report may include a comment that indicates who closed the account, specifically "account closed by creditor" if the credit card issuer closed your account.
+On closed accounts, your credit report may include a comment that indicates who closed the account and may say "account closed by creditor" if the credit card issuer closed your account.

-Creditors have different reasons for closing your credit card.
-For example, your credit card issuer may close your account if you become too delinquent on your payments, allow the account to be inactive for a long period, or the creditor is no longer issuing that card.
+Creditors have different reasons for closing your credit card account.
+For example, your card issuer may close your account if you become too delinquent on your payments, allow the account to be inactive for a long period, or if the creditor is no longer issuing that card.

 Except in the case of delinquency, your credit report won't show the reason that the credit card issuer closed the account, only that it was closed by the creditor.

-Will the "Account Closed By Creditor" Remark Hurt Your Credit Score?
+Will "Account Closed by Creditor" Hurt Your Credit Score?

 Closed Accounts and the Credit Reporting Time Limit

 If you have an account reported as closed and it's still open, contact your credit card issuer to find out why.
-Or, if the accounts says the creditor closed it even though you were the one who closed it, you can use the credit report dispute process to have your credit report updated to show that.
-Remember though, it doesn't hurt your credit score either way, whether you or your credit card issuer closed the account.
+If the accounts say the creditor closed it even though you were the one who closed it, you can use the credit report dispute process to have your credit report updated to show that.
+Remember, it doesn't hurt your credit score either way, whether you or your credit card issuer closed the account.

 How do I pay a closed credit card account?